zhou-neurolab/zhou-neurolab.github.io/Fun.md

 ---
 layout: page
-title: Fun Staff
+title: Fun Stuff
 ---

-Some fun staff, such as PHD comics...
+Some fun stuff, such as PHD comics...

 ## Academic Events